hemanthkumarbattula/lt2212-v19-a3/README.md

 | -S 1000 -E 1200 -T 120 -N 4      | 0.11168070303917979   | 51.32840216732968       |
 | -S 1000 -E 1200 -T 120 -N 5      | 0.11681109185441942   | 48.22276131048413       |

+Preplexity is the measure of how well an n-gram predict the next type in the given test set based on the training model.
+A good language model is something which predicts correctly.
+It usually gives high probability values and low preplexity scores.
+When the experiment is carried on the given data with 500 lines, the preplexity decreased as the n-grams increased until 4-gram model.
+For a 5-gram model it increased again.
+Froom the experiment carried, the 4-gram model predicts better than any othet n-gram model for the give data.
+Also when the size of data is reduced the preplexity is very less compared when using more data.
+This is not true in reality.
+A good language model should predict unseen data as well and smoothing techniques are used in such cases.

 ## Reporting for Part Bonus

 ### Examples to Run code: